DePayFi/widgets/README.md

 A function that will be called before the payment is handed over to the wallet.

-Allows you to stop the payment if this methods returns false.
+Allows you to stop the payment if this method returns false.

 ```javascript
 DePayWidgets.Payment({